-- You must wear shoes, knee pads, gloves. - Helmets are required for Downhill Gliding and races on wheelsizes larger than 24 Class. - Track racing events have wheel size and crank length requirements that you need to be aware of. - Be aware of the rules regarding passing, dismounts, interference, and illegal riding.
+- You must wear shoes, knee pads, gloves. - Helmets are required for unlimited track racing Downhill Gliding and races on wheelsizes larger than 24 Class. - Track racing events have wheel size and crank length requirements that you need to be aware of. - Be aware of the rules regarding passing, dismounts, interference, and illegal riding.